sormy/rollup-plugin-smart-asset/README.md

 ## Configuration

 For libraries it is recommended to use `inline` or `copy` mode with `keepImport` option to delegate bundling to consumer's package bundler.
-Asset hasing is not needed for this case and it is safe to set `useHash: false` and `keepName: true`.
+Asset hashing is not needed for this case and it is safe to set `useHash: false` and `keepName: true`.

 For applications it is also recommended to use `inline` or `copy` mode with